chi-immigration-task-force/icirr-app/README.md

 ## Developing
 We're doing development like it's a website and then copying the results of a production build of the web assets into cordova to generate the native apps.
-To get started, run `yarn && yarn start`.
+To get started, change directory to `icirr-app/web/`, run `yarn && yarn start`.
 You should then be able to see the existing site at `http://localhost:3000/`.

 All the website files live in `/web/src`.
 Feel free to poke around!
 The primary technologies we use are: